 To be honest, I am not a fan of too many extra ingredients and I wanted to share a recipe where the beans are the star of the show.
 These frijoles charros are flavored with smoky bacon, onions, garlic, fire roasted diced tomatoes, and jalapeño slices.

-This recipe can be made in a slow cooker, in a dutch oven on the stovetop, or in a magical Instant Pot.
 It is the ideal potluck or cookout dish to make – it’s inexpensive, easy to make, and extremely delicious.

 When trying to develop a recipe I found a recipe by Rick Bayless that is perfect, so rather than reinventing the wheel I am sharing his recipe.